slepc4py.SLEPc.EPS#

 These matrices should not be modified by the user.

-getKrylovSchurSubcommPairs(i, V)#
+getKrylovSchurSubcommPairs(i, v=None)#

 Get the i-th eigenpair stored in the multi-communicator of the process.